rajeevvpatil/cmpe281-spartans/Documentation/XP Core Values Of The Team/Week 5 XP Core Values.md

 **COURAGE**: Working together as a team is giving us the courage to learn new things and face all challenges.
 Although all team members are trying their best to solve problems on their own, having a supportive team that will help him is really reassuring.
 The work environment is reassuring and stressfree.

 **Rajeev Patil**

+**Simplicity** We as a team, have decided to be do what was required and no more or no less.
+This will maximize the value created for the investment made to date.
+The team is not at all judgemental towards each other and has decided that it will create something we are proud of and maintain it long term for reasonable costs.

+**Anirudh Devulapalli**